bigmmgz/CS7GV5-202324-OPENGL-SETUP/README.md

 https://www.glfw.org/

 #### [Also]
-For macbook M1 the GLFW need to be installed by ARM Homebrew at the '/opt/homebrew/Cellar' root. - brew install glfw
+For macbook M1 the GLFW need to be installed by ARM Homebrew at the '/opt/homebrew/Cellar' root.

-For other version the root will be '/usr/local/Cellar'
+For other version the root will be '/usr/local/Cellar'.

+using - 'brew install glfw'